Understanding Customs According to Experts to Examples in Indonesia!

 Of course, we know enough about the law.
 In social life, the legal system is quite clear because it is a set of rules that can be seen clearly.
 This system has been implemented in people’s lives for a long time in order to create an orderly atmosphere.

-See also difference between mean and median
+See also difference between economic and non economic activities

 Special rules